gauteh/lieer/README.md

 remote changes.
 You can force the local changes to overwrite the remote changes by using `push -f`.

+> Note: If changes are being made on the remote, while `gmaileer` is running, on a message that is currentely being synced.
+These changes may be overwritten or merged in weird ways on the remote.

+See below for more [caveats](#caveats).

 ## using your own API key

 gmailieer ships with an API key that is shared openly, this key shares API quota, but [cannot be used to access data](https://github.com/gauteh/gmailieer/pull/9) unless access is gained to your private `access_token` or `refresh_token`.